 Come on, click it.
 You know you want to.

-Headspace, an online healthcare company who specializes in meditation, wanted to know more than how their users were feeling about their Buddy feature.
-So they sent this survey email.
+Headspace, an online healthcare company, specializing in meditation, wanted to know more than how their users felt about their Buddy feature.
+So they sent this example of a great email survey.

-This email is upfront about what’s coming (and how long it will take).
+This marketing email is upfront about what’s coming (and how long it’ll take).

 Yeah, it’s a survey.
 But not boring.

-No customer wants to do tedious work, let alone work that will take forever.
+No customer wants to do tedious work, let alone work that’ll take forever.
 So Headspace is careful to say that their survey is “super short.”